top of page

 Transfers of personal data from the UK to the EU/EEA can continue without additional safeguards.
 This is provided for in the UK Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, as amended.

 One Stop Shop: As noted above, the one stop shop mechanism in the GDPR means that multinational companies only have to deal with their lead data protection supervisory authority, namely the supervisory authority where their main establishment is located in the EEA.
-As of 1 January 2021, the one stop shop mechanism will no longer apply to the UK.
-This means that multinational companies whose main establishment is located in the UK will be subject to regulation by the data protection supervisory authority in each Member State in which they operate.
+As of 1 January 2021, the one stop shop mechanism no longer applies to the UK.
+This means that multinational companies whose main establishment is located in the UK are now subject to regulation by the data protection supervisory authority in each Member State in which they operate.

-The UK’s decision to leave the EU, and the single market, is likely to cause parties to international contracts to consider a different choice of law and/or submission to jurisdiction clause.
-With the departure of the United Kingdom from the European Union, Ireland will be the only member of the European Union that operates a court system that is both English speaking and based on the common law and the doctrine of precedent.
+The UK’s decision to leave the EU, and the single market, has caused parties to international contracts to consider a different choice of law and/or submission to jurisdiction clause.
+With the departure of the United Kingdom from the European Union, Ireland is now the only member of the European Union that operates a court system that is both English speaking and based on the common law and the doctrine of precedent.
 At present, there is uncertainty as to whether judgments of English Courts will be easily enforceable in the EU.
 English Courts will not be able to make a reference to the Court of Justice of the European Union (CJEU).